learn-co-curriculum/python-instance-methods-readme/README.md

 # again asserting that `self` is equal to the instance object on which who_am_i was called
 ```

 Again, don't worry if `self` still seems a bit confusing.
 It will become clearer through practice and it will also be very useful as we get further into object oriented programming.
-For now, we can just go forward with the knowledge that to define an instance method and later call it on an instance object, we will need to include at least one parameter.
+For now, we can just go forward with the knowledge that **to define an instance method and later call it on an instance object, we will need to include at least one parameter in the method definition**.

 ## Summary